spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-install-spryker-in-aws-environment.md

 Following the instructions, you can get Spryker running on AWS.
 The first part is devoted to the step-by-step configuration of the AWS native services like RDS, Elasticsearch Service, and ElastiCache to prepare a suitable infrastructure for running Spryker.
 The second part is the installation of Spryker itself.

-## AWS native services configuration
+## Install AWS native services

-The first thing you need to do to install Spryker in AWS is to configure the following AWS native services:
+To install Spryker in AWS, configure the following AWS native services:
 * Security Group
-* RDS (Managed relational database service)
+* Managed relational database service (RDS)
 * Elasticsearch Service
 * ElastiCache

-To create and configure the services, follow these guidelines:
+To create and configure the services, follow instructions in the following sections.

-### Security group
+### Create s security group

-To create a security group, do the following:
+To create a security group, follow these steps:

 1. Open the EC2 console.